Ultra-Orthodox Jews? light orthodox? Haredim? What does it all mean?!

 Very generally, the Hasidim want to make the religion more approachable to people.
 Judaism is a lot about studying, being clever, and understanding some very complex ideas.

 Some spend the whole day and whole night analyzing texts and studying.
 In the 18 century, there was a big rabbi who started to make advanced ideas in Judaism, like Kabala, more approachable to people.
 He communicated that worshiping God is not only about studying but also about daily acts you do in the physical world.

-Slowly, slowly this movement grew and appealed to many.
+This movement grew and appealed to many.
 Not everyone is born smart or capable of studying all day complex texts.
-The focus here is not on knowledge and analytical ability, but more on good intentions and being passionate about God and prayers.
-For example, you can have vast knowledge and good studying ability, but if you live and pray in a mechanical way without a soul, it's pointless.
+The focus here is not on knowledge and analytical ability, but more on good intentions and being passionate about God and the prayers.

-Mitnagdim represents the classical approach to Judaism.
-They are called opposites(Mitnagdim) because they oppose the rise of the Hasidic movement.
+- Mitnagdim in Hebrew means the ones who oppose.
+They prefer the tradicional approach.
 They are also called Litaim, (meaning Lithuanians in Hebrew) because some of their great rabbis come from Lithuania.

 - When the Messiah will come, the Lita ‘im will run to him with some scriptures and ask him about all the things they don’t understand.
 The Hassidim will run to him with a bottle of vodka containing the last few drops…

 - A Hasid and a Litai are having an argument about which Rabbi is greater.
 The Litai… say “If the Messiah comes and says we’re right, what will your Rabbi do?”